rakus/quick_change_directory/README.md

 Quick Change Directory or short "qc" is tool to quickly navigate through a directory tree.

-The base of this is a index file of the entire directory tree.
-Qc then searches this index to find the directory to change to.
+It creates a index file with all directories from a directory tree and then searches this index to find the directory to change to.
+The creation of the index is configurable and multiple indexes can be created.

 Qc supports three ways to search for a directory to change to.